ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 }
 ```

-And exclude CKEditor 5 SVG and CSS files from `file-loader` because these files will be handled by the loaders added previously (usually the last item in the `module.rules` array is the `file-loader`) so it looks like this:
+Finally, exclude CKEditor 5 SVG and CSS files from `file-loader` .
+Find the last item in the `module.rules` array which should be the `file-loader` configuration and modify it so it looks like this:

 ```js
 {